 Stories Untold is a filmmaking project for women, which presents the unique stories of twelve exceptional women from across the MENA region.
 The films are made by the women themselves with the help and facilitation of six professional female filmmakers from Tunisia, Egypt, Palestine, Lebanon, Jordan, and Oman.

-With their smart phones, these first-time filmmakers document their individual experiences and reflections to present their realities to the world in a new light.
-The short personal documentaries will give the women an opportunity to show their world, their lives, and their attitude towards their surroundings completely uncensored.
+With their smartphones, these first-time filmmakers document their individual experiences and reflections to present their realities to the world, in a new light.
+The short personal documentaries will give the women an opportunity to show their world, their lives, and their attitude toward their surroundings, completely uncensored.

-The first-time filmmakers have been taught to express themselves visually through film on a need-to-know basis by six female professional filmmakers from the MENA region, who C:NTACT and MA3MAL 612 have worked with to create a method of self-expression through film.
-The directors and the first-time filmmakers thus enter in a unique symbiosis, where they together create a completely new genre, distanced from classic documentary and closer to personal storytelling aesthetic.
+The first-time filmmakers have been taught to express themselves visually through film on a need-to-know basis by six female professional filmmakers from the MENA region.
+C:NTACT and MA3MAL 612 have worked with them to create a method of self-expression through film.
+The directors and the first-time filmmakers thus enter into a unique symbiosis, where they together create a completely new genre, distanced from classic documentaries, and closer to personal storytelling aesthetic.

 Through this user-driven aesthetic, the project aims to dissolve prejudices on a global scale.
 We hope that women all over the world can mirror themselves in the personal representations of the first-time filmmakers, renegotiate their prejudices – and even become inspired to tell their own stories using their own phones.
-In this way, the project aspires to popularise and democratise this method of filmmaking and use it as a catalyser of visualised personal storytelling of people all over the world.
+In this way, the project aspires to popularize and democratize this method of filmmaking and use it as a catalyzer of visualized personal storytelling of people all over the world.